cpuguy83/cli/docs/reference/commandline/config_create.md

 ---
-title: "secret create"
+title: "config create"
-description: "The secret create command description and usage"
+description: "The config create command description and usage"
-keywords: ["secret, create"]
+keywords: ["config, create"]
 ---

 <!-- This file is maintained within the docker/cli GitHub